sarbogast/development/README.md

-# Continuous Deployment of Couchbase Mobile applications with Docker Compose, Docker Hub and Tutum
+# Continuous Deployment for the Couchbase Mobile stack with Compose, Docker Hub and Tutum

 The Couchbase Mobile stack in it's simplest form consists of 3 components that are shown in the diagram below:

 ![](assets/couchbase-mobile-stack.png)

 **Couchbase Lite** is a NoSQL mobile database that persists data in JSON and binary format.
-**Sync Gateway** is the middle-tier server that exposes a database API for Couchbase Lite databases to replicate to and from (data is not persisted in Sync Gateway).
+**Sync Gateway** is the middleman server that exposes a database API for Couchbase Lite databases to replicate to and from (data is not persisted in Sync Gateway).
 **Couchbase Server** is a NoSQL server that's used as a storage engine by Sync Gateway.

 **NOTE:** You can use Couchbase Lite as an embedded database only without the sync capabilities.